MichaelPineapple/Skullamanjaro/Skullamanjaro/Abertay Code/Readme.txt

-Most code in the folder was given to me by abertay university.
+Most code in the folder was given to me by Abertay University to start the project.
 I have modified it somewhat.